oplS15projects/FP1/README.md

                          "Hey, this is my first post!")))

-* output from your code demonstrating what it produced There are several small pictures as the output such as this one:
+* output from your code demonstrating what it produced
+<br />There are several small pictures as the output such as this one:

 Your Web application is running at http://localhost:63182/servlets/standalone.rkt.
 Stop this program at any time to terminate the Web Server.